 Honduras is often skipped over by travelers thanks to its bad reputation.
-Before planning a trip there, travelers find themselves asking, “Is Honduras safe?”
+Before planning Roatan dive trips there, travelers find themselves asking, “Is Honduras diving safe?”
 We all know the media is good at painting a terrifying image.
 Historically, it has been great at sounding the alarm and warning travelers that venturing to a particular country could be putting their lives at risk.
 State departments have also been known for issuing warnings as well.
 Doing so is part of their job.
 It is our responsibility as travelers to listen to these warnings and to take them seriously.
 However, it’s sometimes necessary to take these warnings with a gain of salt and remember that they are simply advisories.
 A travel warning doesn’t mean we should completely avoid visiting some of the world’s most incredible places, so don’t exclude Roatan when trying to plan a dive vacation.

 Travel To Honduras